Boleč: Economy

 Until the late 1970s and early 1980s the economy of Boleč was based on agriculture, especially on fruit growing as the one of major Serbian fruit regions begins here and stretches to Smederevo, 35 km to the east.
 Since then, a boom in privately owned small companies boosted the economy and attracted new population to migrate in the settlement.
 The only large company is the branch of PKB, agricultural company, with fruit plantations and huge refrigerators (PKB - Voćarske plantaže).

 Sports and culture

 Boleč is the home for the FK Boleč football club that competes in lower ranks of Belgrade football.

-Also, locally very known folk dance ensemble "KUD Boleč" (Cultural-artistic society Boleč) (Serbian: Kulturno-umetničko društvo Boleč) origins from this settlement.
+The locally well known folk dance ensemble "KUD Boleč" (Cultural-artistic society Boleč) (Serbian: Kulturno-umetničko društvo Boleč) comes from this settlement.